marty-suzuki/FluxCapacitor/README.md

 ![flux_image](./Images/flux_image.png)

 - [SearchViewController](./FluxCapacitorSample/FluxCapacitorSample/Sources/UI/Search) (with RxSwift) You can search Github user.
 - [FavoriteViewController](./FluxCapacitorSample/FluxCapacitorSample/Sources/UI/Favorite) You can stock favorites on memory.
 - [UserRepositoryViewController](./FluxCapacitorSample/FluxCapacitorSample/Sources/UI/UserRepository) You can display a user's repositories.
 - [RepositoryViewController](./FluxCapacitorSample/FluxCapacitorSample/Sources/UI/Repository) You can display webpage of repository, and add favorites on memory.

+[GithubKitForSample](https://github.com/marty-suzuki/GithubKitForSample) is used in this sample project.

 ## Author